There’s no cure for inverse psoriasis, but the condition can be managed with a number of treatments, including natural remedies.

 Obesity, sweat, and friction of the skin can make inverse psoriasis outbreaks worse.

-You may discover you have psoriasis after seeing your doctor for a rash or lesion that will not clear on its own.
+It’s not unusual to receive a psoriasis diagnosis when seeing a doctor for a rash or lesion that won’t clear on its own.
 You and your doctor can discuss options for this lifelong condition and determine the best course of management for your psoriasis.

 Many prescription treatments are available for treating the symptoms of inverse psoriasis.
 Some first-line treatments are: